izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/limit_order_manager/limit_order_manager.rst

-LimitOrderManager
+Limit Order
 -----------------------------

-base examples for using LimitOrderManager to manage limit orders
+base examples for using the LimitOrderManager contract to manage limit orders.

 .. toctree::
    :maxdepth: 1